 Registry editing requires extreme caution.
 Incorrect modifications can destabilize your system.
-Always back up the registry (File > Export
+Always back up the registry (File > Export in Regedit) or create a System Restore point before proceeding.

 Essential Registry Tweaks for Performance